 Smoked sausages are another dish that’s usually served on Christmas day.

-Aside from sausages, this recipe also adds potatoes and bell peppers to make it more of a completel meal.
+They’re served together with Swedish meatballs in the hot course portion of the meal.
+But aside from sausages, this recipe also adds potatoes and bell peppers to make it more of a complete meal.

 Honey glazed ribs

-Honey glazed ribs are also traditionally served with Swedish meatballs during Christmas and New Year.
+Honey-glazed ribs are also traditionally served with Swedish meatballs during Christmas and New Year.

-But you don’t have to wait for the holidays to enjoy them.
+They’re a must-have dish for Swedes during the holidays, but you don’t have to wait for the holidays to enjoy them.